Debenture

 A debenture is a type of long-term business debt not secured by any collateral.
 It is a funding option for companies with solid finances that want to avoid issuing shares and diluting their equity.
 Debentures can also be useful for companies that don’t want to tie up assets or who lack collateral for a traditional loan.

-A debenture is a legal certificate that states how much money the investor gave (principal), the interest rate to be paid and the schedule of payments.
-Investors usually receive their principal back when the debenture matures (i.e., at the end of its term).
-That means the business typically only pays the interest (a percentage of the face value of the certificate, or loan amount) during the loan period and then repays the full principal (the loan amount) when the certificate matures.
+Investors usually receive their principal back when the debenture matures, at the end of its term.
+That means the business typically only pays the interest during the loan period.
+The interest represents a percentage of the face value of the certificate or loan amount.
+The business then repays the full principal (the loan amount) when the certificate matures.

-Debentures are a form of debt capital; they are recorded as debt on the issuing company’s balance sheet.
+Debentures are a form of debt capital.
+They are recorded as debt on the issuing company’s balance sheet.

 “A debenture is a type of unsecured long-term business loan,” Sood says.
 “Since debentures are unsecured, businesses issuing them generally need to be creditworthy, have a good reputation and show a history of positive cash flow.”